Bauhaus Museum Dessau

 Versuchsstätte Bauhaus.
 The collection is the name of the permanent exhibition at the Bauhaus Museum Dessau.
 It has over a thousand objects, from furniture and lights to textiles and works of graphic art and photography.
 All of this with a strong focus on the students and the school itself.

-The exhibition’s goal is to present the day to day reality of the school and not focus on the design icons and masters that used to teach there.
+The exhibition’s goal is to present the day-to-day reality of the school and not focus on the design icons and masters that used to teach there.
 This is why the thematic sections are focused on the concept of teaching developed at the Bauhaus school and how it was a versatile testing ground for design within the manufacturing industry.
 As well as a creative and imaginative breeding ground for visual communication.

-One of the most exciting points of the exhibition is how it presents the Bauhaus design ideas that are so familiar today with a historical context.
+One of the most exciting points of the exhibition is how it presents the Bauhaus design ideas that are so familiar today in a historical context.
 At the same time, the exhibition presents the constraining factors of the time and the multiple crises that the school went through.

 Whenever you visit the Bauhaus Museum in Dessau, don’t forget to get a copy of Bauhaus Dessau’s book.
 The Collection.
 There, you will see an in-depth presentation of the collection available.
 It includes many works from Paul Klee, Wassily Kandinsky and László Moholy-Nagy, one of my favourite teachers at the school.
 It’s more than worth it!